Tracks

 Binary Exploitation

-Go from debugger comfort to reliable exploit development under modern mitigations.
+Move from debugger comfort to reliable exploit development under real mitigations.

-Focuses on memory corruption primitives and exploitation strategy.
-You will work through realistic binaries with partial mitigations and learn to iterate toward stable proofs of concept.
+Work realistic binaries with partial mitigations and learn to turn memory corruption primitives into stable proofs of concept.

 • Stack and heap corruption primitives